stuartpb/envigor/README.md

 precedence is defined in an arbitrary order roughly based on who I like best (the order used in this documentation).

+Default values are provided when part of a service is configured but not the others, like an SMTP service without a hostname.
+However, objects and defaults are not constructed if no service is specified.

 ## Generalized configuration options

 ### port